dkuhman/analytics_portfolio/README.md

 **Path:** [/case_study_google_fiber](https://github.com/dkuhman/analytics_portfolio/tree/main/case_study_google_fiber)

-**Description:** This is an example of a static report to demonstrate my ability to write basic SQL in BigQuery, use R for effective data visualization, and use R Markdown to create static reports with shareable code chunks and visualizations.
+**Description:** This is an example of a dynamic dashboard built on Tableau.
+Navigate to the project path to see the documents that describe the business problem, stakeholder requirmements, and the strategy I employed to complete the project.
 You can see the final dashboard on [Tableau](https://public.tableau.com/app/profile/daniel.kuhman/viz/B_I_CaseStudy-GoogleFiberCallCenterAnalysis/GoogleFiber-RepeatCallersDashboard#1).

 **Tools Used:** BigQuery SQL, Tableau